dotnet/arcade/Documentation/CorePackages/Signing.md

 #### Signing 3rd Party Binaries

-Any 3rd party assembly which you distribute on public Microsoft feeds is supposed to be signed with the "3PartySHA2" certificate - a dual certificate.
-Arcade is configured to sign some known 3rd party libraries that we use with such dual certificate.
-In case you need to sign other 3rd party files take a look [how Arcade does it](../../src/Microsoft.DotNet.Arcade.Sdk/tools/Sign.proj).
+Any 3rd party assembly which is distributed on public Microsoft feeds is supposed to be signed with the "3PartySHA2" certificate - a dual certificate.
+Arcade itself use this SignTool and as such the Arcade SDK is configured to dual sign 3rd party libraries that it uses.
+In case you need to sign other 3rd party files take a look [how Arcade does it](../../src/Microsoft.DotNet.Arcade.Sdk/tools/Sign.proj) and put your custom configuration in the repo's `Signing.props` file.

 ## Usage Examples